GERI-PAL Mentoring and Leadership Retreat, 2022 (by invitation only)

 Dr. Elise Carey is Associate Professor of Medicine at Mayo Clinic in Rochester, Minnesota and Chair of Education & Faculty Development for the enterprise-wide Center for Palliative Medicine.
 She has held multiple national leadership roles, including currently serving as a Strategic Partner and Distinguished Faculty of VitalTalk (vitaltalk.org) and as a Director-at-large of the Board of Directors of the American Academy of Hospice and Palliative Medicine.
 She teaches communication and teaching skills to practicing clinicians across the country.

-Dr. Laura J. Morrison is Associate Professor of Medicine (Geriatrics) and clinician-educator at Yale School of Medicine, serving as Director of Palliative Medicine Education and Director, Yale Hospice and Palliative Medicine Fellowship.
+Laura J. Morrison, MD is an Associate Professor of Medicine (Geriatrics) and clinician-educator at Yale School of Medicine, serving as Director of Palliative Medicine Education and Director, Yale Hospice and Palliative Medicine Fellowship.
 She’s clinically active on the Yale New Haven Hospital Palliative Care Consultation Service.
 Dr. Morrison continues to lead national work on competency and accreditation standards for hospice and palliative medicine fellowships and advance the approach to learner assessment in the field.
 Dr. Morrison is a Fellow of both the American Academy of Hospice and Palliative Medicine (AAHPM) and the American College of Physicians and is a board member of AAHPM.